Kalayaan, Palawan: Demographics

-In the 2020 census, the population of Kalayaan was 193 people, with a density of sigfig 406/290.00.
-The civilian population, which includes children, was introduced in 2001.
+In the 2024 census, the population of Kalayaan was 406 people, with a density of sigfig 406/290.00.
+The civilian population, which includes children, was introduced in 2002.

 Infrastructure

+Kalayaan municipality has an airstrip, a naval port, a five-bed lying-in clinic, an evacuation center, a municipal covered court, a police station, a coast guard station, a marine research station, and a small integrated elementary and high school.
+Formerly an exclusively military installation, Thitu Island was opened to civilian settlement in 2002.

 Rancudo Airfield

-Pag-asa Island (Thitu) hosts a 1,300-meter runway constructed in the early 1970s on orders of Major General Jose Rancudo, Commanding General of the Philippine Air Force.
+Thitu Island (Pag-asa) hosts a 1,300-meter runway constructed in the early 1970s on orders of Major General Jose Rancudo, Commanding General of the Philippine Air Force.
 In February 1992, the Armed Forces of the Philippines named the runway "Rancudo Airfield" in honor of its architect.

 Beaching Ramp and Seaport

-On June 9, 2020, the Department of National Defense led the inauguration of a beaching ramp on Pag-asa Island (Thitu) which was finally completed after three years.
+On June 9, 2020, the Department of National Defense led the inauguration of a beaching ramp on Thitu Island (Pag-asa) which was finally completed after three years.
 The facility enabled to bring in more materials and equipment to repair and maintain the airstrip and building of other facilities.
-Also, Department of Transportation (DOTR) confirmed that the new seaport and sheltered port in the Pag-asa Island (Thitu) is completed and ready to operate by June 12.
+Also, Department of Transportation (DOTR) confirmed that the new seaport and sheltered port in Thitu Island is completed and ready to operate by June 12.

 Telecommunications

-Smart Telecommunications established a cell site, connected to its main network via VSAT (Very Small Aperture Terminal), on Pag-asa Island (Thitu) in 2005 making normal GSM-based cellphone communication with the island possible.
+Smart Telecommunications established a cell site, connected to its main network via VSAT (Very-small-aperture terminal), on Thitu Island (Pag-asa) in 2005 making normal GSM-based cellphone communication with the island possible.
 The first call on the system took place on June 12 at 5:18 PM between the mayor of the municipality at the time and a Smart Telecom executive.
 The company completed a maintenance visit to the cell site in 2011, thus ensuring continued operation of the facility.
 However, the cell site was inactive since 2015.
-On August 30, 2020, Smart Telecommunications repaired and upgraded its cell site for 4G/LTE services in Pag-asa Island (Thitu).
+On August 30, 2020, Smart Telecommunications repaired and upgraded its cell site for 4G/LTE services in Thitu Island (Pag-asa).

-In April 2021, the Department of Information and Communications Technology announced the installation of free Wi-Fi facilities at Pag-asa Island Elementary School, Barangay Hall, and other sites on the Pag-asa Island.
+In April 2021, the Department of Information and Communications Technology announced the installation of free Wi-Fi facilities at Pag-asa Integrated School, Barangay Hall, and other sites on the Thitu Island.
 This has allowed children on the island to continue with their distance learning.

-Power Supply
+Power supply

 By day, the residents get electricity from a power generator owned by the municipal government.
-By night, they shift to stored solar power that comes from 1.5-volt solar panels installed on the Pag-asa Island.
-On June 12, 2021, The National Power Corporation switched on its P33 million Kalayaan Diesel Power Plant project that covered the supply, delivery and installation of the 300 kilowatt diesel generating sets, a 13.8-kilovolt (kV) distribution line and fuel oil storage tanks, providing round-the-clock power to the facilities on the Pag-asa Island.
+By night, they shift to stored solar power that comes from 1.5-volt solar panels installed on the Thitu Island.
+On June 12, 2021, The National Power Corporation switched on its P33 million Kalayaan Diesel Power Plant project that covered the supply, delivery and installation of the 300 kilowatt diesel generating sets, a 13.8-kilovolt (kV) distribution line and fuel oil storage tanks, providing round-the-clock power to the facilities on the Thitu Island.

 Environment

-On June 8, 1982, Kota (Loaita) and Panata (Lankiam) islands were designated as marine turtle sanctuaries by the Ministry of National Resources (MNR) when it issued Administrative Order No. 8.
+On June 8, 1982, Loaita (Kota) and Lankiam (Panata) islands were designated as marine turtle sanctuaries by the Ministry of National Resources (MNR) when it issued Administrative Order No. 8.